new year's resolutions for students

 5. Overcome Learning Anxiety

-Overcoming anxiety is a worthy and important resolution, but it’s one of those goals that will take a lot of time and patience.
+If you have anxiety when you’re faced with situations like schoolwork, class time, or test-taking, overcoming your fear is an important resolution that will help you perform better in school.
+It’s also one of those goals that will take a lot of time and patience.
 Students with a learning disability like dyslexia or dysgraphia and students for whom English is not their native language are especially prone to struggles with some type of anxiety in the classroom.

 This resolution is well-suited to be both a classroom and an individual resolution: perhaps your class could set a goal of combating standardized test anxiety.
 Then, you could work with individuals (or smaller groups) on more specific ways to meet this larger goal.
 For instance, if you have students who have fallen victim to the myth of “I suck at math”, you might want to review strategies for overcoming math anxiety.
 Or if you teach ELL/ESL students, you might want to focus on reducing foreign language anxiety for test-takers.